joist-orm/joist-orm/docs/docs/getting-started/tour.md

 sidebar_position: 0
 ---

-Joist's docs dive into these features in more detail, but as a quick tldr...
+This page gives a quick overview/scan of "what using Joist looks like".
+Joist's docs dive into these features in more detail, and see [Installation](./installation.md) for a true "getting started".

-You start by creating/updating your database schema, using `node-pg-migrate` or whatever migration tool you like:
+With Joist, you start by creating/updating your database schema, using `node-pg-migrate` or whatever migration tool you like:

 ```shell
 # Start your postgres database